Awards & Grants

 Graduate Student Research Grants

-workforce.
-The research focus can be any subject matter within the geological sciences, such as
+Supports graduate student research in the geosciences and ultimately enhance the geoscience workforce.
+The research focus can be any subject matter within the geological sciences, such as paleontology, organic geochemistry, paleoecology, paleogeography, and more.

-Eligibility is restricted to GSA members who are currently enrolled in a North American or Central
+Eligibility: Restricted to GSA members who are currently enrolled in a North American or Central

 American university or college in an earth science graduate degree program.